factfiber/kedro-dvc/README.md

 poetry run pytest
 ```

 This repository uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) via [python-semantic-release](https://github.com/relekang/python-semantic-release/blob/master/docs/automatic-releases/github-actions.rst).
-A high major version number **is not** be a sign of maturity.
+A high major version number **is not** a sign of maturity.
 This documentation will be updated when the repo does anything useful.

 Commit messages use the [commitizen angular style](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format), which is enforced in the pre-commit hook and the repo CI.